 We will also need 95% alcohol, formalin.

 1The most difficult part of the process is to get the copper into the cells before the chlorophyll escapes or breaks down.
-In order to accomplish this, the air of the tissues must be removed, by immersion in 90 to 95 per cent alcohol for 20 minutes and then soaking for some time in boiled water (whit a pinch of baking soda for 4 liters of water) after the latter has cooled.
+In order to accomplish this, the air of the tissues must be removed, by immersion in 90 to 95 percent alcohol for 20 minutes and then soaking for some time in boiled water (whit a pinch of baking soda for 4 liters of water) after the latter has cooled.

-2Then, the leaves must be placed in a dilute 5% glycerol solution containing enough dissolved copper sulphate to give it a marked bluish tint.
+2Then, the leaves must be placed in a dilute 5% glycerol solution containing enough dissolved copper sulfate to give it a marked bluish tint.
 The solution should be boiled before using to free it from air.

 At the time of using, enough formalin should be added to make the solution about 1%.
-The leaves should be left in this until all of the green parts have assumed a bluish green color.
+The leaves should be left in this until all of the green parts have assumed a bluish-green color.

 3They should then be removed to a dilute glycerin-formalin solution free from copper.
 This will gradually dissolve all the copper not in combination whit chlorophyll and thus bring out the natural shade and variations.